vaib-dev/Courses/4-software-engineering/6-software-testing.md

 ### Validation testing

-Software validation is achieved through a series of black-box tests that demonstrat confirmity with requirements.
-In validation testing, pplan and procedures ensure that:
+Software validation is achieved through a series of black-box tests that demonstrate conformity with requirements.
+In validation testing, plan and procedures ensure that:
 1. All functional requirements are fulfilled.
 2. All the required characteristics are achieved.
 3. Documentation is done correctly.